Sebecc/QA-Portfolio/POSTMAN/Simple Books API/GET_orders_orderId/GET_orders_orderId_TestCase.md

 ### Steps

-1. Set orderId value to existing order deleting one of signs
+1. Remove one character from a valid orderId.
 2. Send /orders/orderId request

 ### Expected result